ello/wtf/_posts/resources/2015-06-24-mobile-features.md

 An Android App is an important part of Ello's future.

-We are currently redesigning the Ello interface and gearing up to release many new features later this year.
+We are currently improving the Ello interface and gearing up to release many new features later this year.
 We plan to get an awesome Android App out to all of you following that.

 ![android-logo](http://i.imgur.com/30IR5l8.jpg)